 TRAFFIC ADVISORY: Immediate

-Motorists travelling southwards towards Alice and King Williams Town may consider using the following alternative routes:
+Motorists travelling eastwards between Gqeberha (formerly Port Elizabeth) and Qonce (formerly King William’s Town) or East London may consider using the following alternative route:

 SANRAL apologises for any inconvenience caused.